|Evan Rachel Wood in Westworld, created by Jonathan Nolan and Lisa Joy (HBO, 2016).

 How might shifting away from birth and death as the inviolable bookends of life open the possibilities for posthumanist life?
 If natality and mortality provide the foundational binary upon which others are predicated, how might the acceptance of posthumous life disrupt other binary categories that have too often been used to categorize, oppress, and treat certain lives as expendable?
 Lee’s Infinity Burial Suit draws upon Timothy Myles’s term “decompiculture,” or the “culturing of decomposer organisms by humans,” and in this way, Lee has cultivated, in the most literal sense, a relationship with her material afterlife so that the vitality of her corpse might be transferred, rather than preserved or destroyed.
 “Decompiculture” thus implies a posthuman ethics of reciprocity and giving rather than domination and hierarchical consumption.
 Coining another term, Lee calls those who pursue death acceptance and the cultural shifts it entails “decompinauts,” suggesting that the “final frontier” might not be the humanist colonizing of outer space, which replicates on other planets what we have done on Earth, but the “decompicultural” possibilities of an expanded reciprocity between human and nonhuman life.

-The Modernist Corpse: Posthumanism and the Posthumous.
+Erin E. Edwards is author of The Modernist Corpse: Posthumanism and the Posthumous.
 Edwards is associate professor of English at Miami University in Ohio.

 “A far-reaching and original study of the complexity of the cultural categories that organize representations of human life and death in modernist writing and art.
 Erin E. Edwards brings together an impressive range of writers, genres, and media, reflecting that increasingly expansive sense, among literary historians, of modernism’s archive.”

 —David Sherman, author of In a Strange Room